 Lisa Jamieson is an author, speaker, and advocate who serves as executive director of Walk Right In Ministries and leads the Minnesota Disability Ministry Connection.
 Her children’s book, Jesus, Let’s Talk, helps all children, including early readers and people with developmental differences, to learn the basics of prayer and personal connection with Jesus.
 Lisa and Larry have three grown children.
 Their daughter, Carly, has Angelman Syndrome and lives happily with them at home in Minnesota.
 You can learn more about Lisa’s ministry at lisajamieson.org.

-Jason Hague is a pastor and blogger who writes about the intersection of faith, fatherhood, and autism.
+Jason Hague is a pastor and author who writes about the intersection of faith, fatherhood, and autism.
 He has blogged for more than five years about his relationship with his son Jackson, who is severely autistic.
-As the associate pastor of a non-denominational church in the Pacific Northwest, Jason worked alongside his wife, Sara (the church's children's pastor) to pioneer a flexible and inclusive model of children's ministry.
+As the associate pastor of a mid-sized non-denominational church in the Pacific Northwest, Jason worked alongside his wife Sara (the church's children's pastor) to pioneer a flexible and inclusive model of children's ministry.
 His first book, "Aching Joy: Following God through the Land of Unanswered Prayer," will be released through NavPress this October.
 Jason lives in Junction City, Oregon with his wife and five children.